 Not long-ago to procure cement to build a house, a ‘contact’ was necessary.
 To get a phone connection an uncle in the right place.

 To throw a ‘runner’ on someone else’s electric connection, ‘adjust’ our electricity meter, get the telephone linesman to ‘accommodate’ STD calls on our neighbor’s bill, to extend our balconies or add a room with an ‘arrangement’ with the municipality, didn’t prick our conscience in the least.
-Our petty thieving was overlooked & we returned the favor, believing that this is what the powerful are entitled to.
+Our petty thieving was overlooked and we returned the favor, believing that this is what the powerful are entitled to.

 Over generations the price was paid & how!